Press & Awards

 Levels to the immersive nature of the event, far deeper than visual branding: Fans initially had no idea that the caterers, security, and crew, as well a substantial percentage of Gala attendees and even the band, were all hired actors.

 Never let it be said that BBQ Films, a New York production company who [creates] immersive parties around film screenings, [does] anything halfway.
-Their tribute to 90s cult vampire flick Blade was stuffed to the fangs with bloody treats for hardcore fans and the newly initiated alike.

 A Bloody Hot Mess of Photos from NYC’s Blade Rave

 Hopes and Fears

 There were people surrounding the dance floor spraying everyone with synthetic blood.
 The mood was ecstatic.